IlyaSemenov/django-sequential-pagination/README.rst

 Paginate ordered Django querysets sequentially with "Next" button.
 Fully compatible with `django-el-pagination`_ (but doesn't depend on it).

+The pagination is performed by object ID (or any other set of fields that give strict linear order) rather than by page number.
+Instead of ``?page=2``, ``?page=3``, etc., it produces links like ``?from=11``, ``?from=21`` and so on.
+This gives the following benefits:

+* The pagination works extremely fast even on huge data sets.
+For example, on Postgres "normal" pagination may take seconds (or even minutes) on queries like ``?page=1000000``.

+* It prevents duplicates on next page when new data is injected at top and shifts page boundaries (this is especially important for AJAX pagination).

+The drawback is that there is no navigation to arbitrary page number and no reverse navigation, it's always only the link to "Next page" (or nothing at the last page).

 .. _django-el-pagination: https://github.com/shtalinberg/django-el-pagination

-Unlike "normal" pagination with ``?page=1``, ``?page=2``, etc., this library:

-* Works extremely fast even on huge data sets.
-For example, on Postgres "normal" pagination takes seconds (or even minutes) on queries like ``?page=1000000``.

-* Prevents duplicates on next page if new data was injected at top and shifted page boundaries (this is especially important for AJAX pagination).

 Installation